 The Office for Student Affairs sponsors activities and provides information about resources for students with partners and children.
 Activities have included meetings, trips, potluck get togethers, and speakers.

 The Harvard Student Spouses and Partners Association (HSSPA)

 HSSPA sponsors social activities for couples and families. http://hsspa.harvard.edu/

 Information on Boston and Cambridge area schools.
 Click here for more information.

-The Office of Work and Family and the Joint Committee on the Status of Women provides a room for breastfeeding or expressing breast milk.
-This room is located on the ground floor of the Kresge building, G-8W
+The Office of Work and Family and the Joint Committee on the Status of Women provides rooms for breastfeeding or expressing breast milk.
+The Longwood Campus Lactation Rooms are private, comfortable spaces available to use for breastfeeding or expressing breast milk.
+OSA can help with storage on campus, please email firstname.lastname@example.org for assistance.

 Shattuck International House

 For residents of Shattuck House, the parents’ committee encourages social activities for families with children.
 There is also a playroom for children, maintained by the parents who live at Shattuck.

 Child Care/Adult and Elder Care